New York Journal-American: New York Evening Journal

 Hearst founded the New York Evening Journal about a year later in 1896.
 He entered into a circulation war with the New York World, the newspaper run by his former mentor Joseph Pulitzer and from whom he stole the cartoonists George McManus and Richard F. Outcault.
 In October 1896, Outcault defected to Hearst's New York Journal.
 Because Outcault had failed in his effort to copyright The Yellow Kid both newspapers published versions of the comic feature with George Luks providing the New York World with their version after Outcault left.
 The Yellow Kid was one of the first comic strips to be printed in color and gave rise to the phrase yellow journalism, used to describe the sensationalist and often exaggerated articles, which helped, along with a one-cent price tag, to greatly increase circulation of the newspaper.
 Many believed that as part of this, aside from any nationalistic sentiment, Hearst may have helped to initiate the Spanish–American War of 1898 with lurid exposes of Spanish atrocities against insurgents and foreign journalists.

-In October 1936 the papers reporter Dorothy Kilgallen participated in a race to travel around the world on commercial airline flights, together with H. R. Ekins of the New York World-Telegram and Leo Kieran of The New York Times.
-The race took 18 ½ days.
+In October 1936, New York Evening Journal reporter Dorothy Kilgallen participated in a race to travel around the world on commercial airline flights, together with Herbert Ekins of the New York World-Telegram and Leo Kieran of The New York Times.
+The race took 18.5 days.
+Kilgallen finished second.